 - Mortise locks stand up to constant use and abuse.

 - Mortise locks are manufactured by the finest commercial lock manufacturers.
 Mortise lockset manufacturers include Schlage, Corbin Russwin, Best Access, Sargent and Yale.

 Rely on Anderson Lock for Your Next Mortise Lock Purchase and Installation!

-Anderson Lock, serving customers in Chicago and Park Ridge, should be your go-to organization for your next mortise lock purchase and installation.
+Anderson Lock, serving customers in Chicagoland, should be your go-to organization for your next mortise lock purchase and installation.
 Not only do we have an impressive inventory of mortise locks, but we also use a specialized door mortising jig in our high-tech installation process to ensure your door works right the first time.
 If you have any questions about what a mortise lock is or if you’d like to speak with us further about your next lock project, do not hesitate to contact us online.
 We’d love to hear from you.